openharmony/docs/en/application-dev/reference/arkui-ts/ts-universal-attributes-component-id.md

 Obtains all attributes of the component with the specified ID, excluding the information about child components.

+This API is used only for test purposes.

 **Parameters**

 | Name  | Type     | Mandatory    | Description       |